YRNEHENRY/YRNEHENRY/README.md

 ## Who am I ?
 👋 Hi, I’m Henry, a Belgian programmer 🇧🇪👨🏼‍💻 who's currently studying data intelligence as well as web & mobile development.
-I’m interested in web development 👀 and also like statistics and machine learning.
+I’m interested in statistics and machine learning.

 I'm a Python and Javascript developper.
 But my range of programming skills also are: PHP, Java, C and C#.
 And I learn swift in my spare time.